-The proposed munitions storage magazines would be consolidated at a site located northeast of the HMU and an unnamed road (see Figure 2.4-2).
-The area of ground disturbance including a buffer is estimated to be 2.3 ac (0.9 ha).
-The existing MSA 1 ESQD arc(s) would be expanded approximately 200 ft (60 m) the south to accommodate the new munitions storage (Figure 2.4-2).
+Munitions storage magazines would be consolidated at a site located northeast of the HMU and an unnamed road (see Figure 2.4-2).
+The area of ground disturbance including a buffer is estimated to be 2.7 ac (1.1 ha).